apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	HTTP to HTTPS
 		Insecure requests will be redirected to secure locations and secure requests are serviced normally

-:CDN: The CDN to which the Delivery Service belongs
+:CDN:                   The CDN to which the :term:`Delivery Service` belongs
-:IPv6 Enabled: When set to 'true', the Traffic Router will respond to AAAA DNS requests for the routed name of this Delivery Service, Otherwise, only A records will be served
+:IPv6 Enabled:          When set to 'true', the Traffic Router will respond to AAAA DNS requests for the routed name of this :term:`Delivery Service`, Otherwise, only A records will be served
-:DSCP: The Differentiated Services Code Point (DSCP) value with which to mark IP packets sent to the client
+:DSCP:                  The :abbr:`DSCP (Differentiated Services Code Point)` value with which to mark IP packets sent to the client
 :Signing Algorithm:     See :ref:`signed-urls`
-:Query String Handling: Describes how the Delivery Service treats query strings.
+:Query String Handling: Describes how the :term:`Delivery Service` treats query strings.
 It has one of the following possible values:

 	USE
-		The query string will be used in the Apache Traffic Server (ATS) 'cache key' and is passed in requests to the origin (each unique query string is treated as a unique URL)
+		The query string will be used in the :abbr:`ATS (Apache Traffic Server)` `'cache key' <https://docs.trafficserver.apache.org/en/7.1.x/appendices/glossary.en.html#term-cache-key>`_ and is passed in requests to the origin (each unique query string is treated as a unique URL)
 	IGNORE
-		The query string will *not* be used in the ATS 'cache key', but *will* be passed in requests to the origin DROP
+		The query string will *not* be used in the :abbr:`ATS (Apache Traffic Server)` `'cache key' <https://docs.trafficserver.apache.org/en/7.1.x/appendices/glossary.en.html#term-cache-key>`_, but *will* be passed in requests to the origin
+	DROP
-		The query string is stripped from the request URL at the Edge-tier cache, and so is not used in the ATS 'cache key', and is not passed in requests to the origin
+		The query string is stripped from the request URL at the Edge-tier cache, and so is not used in the :abbr:`ATS (Apache Traffic Server)` `'cache key' <https://docs.trafficserver.apache.org/en/7.1.x/appendices/glossary.en.html#term-cache-key>`_, and is not passed in requests to the origin

 	.. seealso:: :ref:`qstring-handling`

-:Last Updated: Timestamp when the Delivery Service was last updated.                                                                 |
+:Last Updated: The time at which the :term:`Delivery Service` was last updated

-Delivery Service management includes the ability to (where applicable):
+:term:`Delivery Service` management includes the ability to (where applicable):

-- create a new Delivery Service
+- create a new :term:`Delivery Service`
-- clone an existing Delivery Service
+- clone an existing :term:`Delivery Service`
-- update an existing Delivery Service
+- update an existing :term:`Delivery Service`
-- delete an existing Delivery Service
+- delete an existing :term:`Delivery Service`
-- compare Delivery Services
+- compare :term:`Delivery Service`\ s
-- manage Delivery Service SSL keys
+- manage :term:`Delivery Service` SSL keys
-- manage Delivery Service URL signature keys
+- manage :term:`Delivery Service` URL signature keys
-- manage Delivery Service URI signing keys
+- manage :term:`Delivery Service` URI signing keys
-- view and assign Delivery Service servers
+- view and assign :term:`Delivery Service`\ servers
-- create, update and delete Delivery Service regular expressions
+- create, update and delete :term:`Delivery Service` regular expressions
-- view and create Delivery Service invalidate content jobs
+- view and create :term:`Delivery Service` invalidate content jobs
 - manage steering targets

 Delivery Service Requests
 -------------------------
-If enabled in the ``tp.domain.com/traffic_portal_properties.json``, all Delivery Service changes (create, update and delete) are captured as a Delivery Service Request and must be reviewed before fulfillment/deployment.
+If enabled in the :file:`traffic_portal_properties.json` configuration file, all :term:`Delivery Service` changes (create, update and delete) are captured as a Delivery Service Request and must be reviewed before fulfillment/deployment.

-:Delivery Service: A unique string that identifies the Delivery Service that with which the request is associated.
-This unique string is also known (and ofter referred to within documentation and source code) as a 'Delivery Service key' or 'XML ID'.                                                  |
+:term:`Delivery Service`: A unique string that identifies the :term:`Delivery Service` with which the request is associated.
+This unique string is also known (and ofter referred to within documentation and source code) as a :term:`Delivery Service` key' or 'XML ID'/'xml_id'/'xmlid'
 :Type:             The type of Delivery Service Request: 'create', 'update', or 'delete' according to what was requested
 :Status:           The status of the Delivery Service Request.
 Has the following possible values:

 	draft
 		The Delivery Service Request is *not* ready for review and fulfillment